Stress is a common emotion that everyone experiences. We stress out about school, work, money, family, relationships, and whatever else we care about.

 While stress is common, it isn’t good to get bogged down by it.
 While each person copes with stress in their own way, We each have different things we stress about and different coping mechanisms.
 Regardless, knowing how to stay positive can help with managing stress and finding the silver lining in any situation.

-Don’t get me wrong, I’m not saying that by staying positive you’ll somehow reverse our course or change the outcomes.
-We still have to take precautions, practice social distancing and be vigilant; and as with any stressful period, you have to ride it out.
-But our ability to get through it in a healthy and constructive way depends on us maintaining a positive mindset.
+Of course, staying positive won’t somehow reverse our course or change the outcomes.
+But our ability to get through it in a healthy and constructive way depends on maintaining a positive mindset.

 Finding ways to stay positive and maintaining positive thoughts can be tough.
-Here are some ways you can stay positive and get through this stressful period, or any other, that may come your way.
+Here are some ways you can stay positive and get through a stressful period that may come your way.

 How You Can Stay Positive

 Distract yourself from what is going on around you.
 Much of what causes us stress are things out of our control.
 Continuously thinking about them and perseverating can cause more stress and negative thinking, and what’s the point?
 It’s out of your control anyway!

 Instead, work to stay busy with work, hobbies, or tasks around your home.
 Distract yourself with activities that require your full attention.
 Set to work getting things done that you’ve wanted to do.

 2- Stay Off Of Social Media (or Take Breaks)

 It’s important to stay up to date on the news; however, getting sucked into the social media black hole of information is not good.
 Being constantly surrounded by news, especially bad news, can make you more stressed and make it more challenging to stay positive.